slgilbert316/mySandbox/README.md

 Design & Development
-This repo contains work done on different projects covering commercially valuable skills.
+This repo contains work done on different projects using commercially valuable skills.